-21 I have received a notice of appeal from another party.
+I have received a notice of appeal from (21) another party.
 Do I need to do anything?

 You do not have to do anything.
 The notice of appeal simply tells you that another party is appealing the trial court's decision.
 However, this would be a good time to get advice from a lawyer, if you want it.
 You do not have to have a lawyer; if you are an individual (not a corporation, for example), you are allowed to represent yourself in an appeal in a limited civil case.
 But appeals can be complicated and you will have to follow the same rules that lawyers have to follow.
 If you have any questions about the appeal procedures, you should talk to a lawyer.
 You must hire your own lawyer if you want one.
-You can get information about finding a lawyer on the Self-Help Guide to the California Courts at https://selfhelp.courts.ca.gov/get-free-or-low-cost-legal-help.
+You can get information about finding a lawyer on the California Courts Online Self-Help Center at www.courts.ca.gov/selfhelp-lowcosthelp.htm.

-22 If the other party appealed, can I appeal
+22) If the other party appealed, can I appeal too?

 Yes.
 Even if another party has already appealed, you may still appeal the same judgment or order.
 This is called a "cross-appeal."
 To cross-appeal, you must serve and file a notice of appeal.
-You can use Notice of Appeal/Cross-Appeal-Limited Civil Case (form APP-102) to file this notice in a limited civil case.
+You can use Notice of Appeal/Cross-Appeal (Limited Civil Case) (form APP-102) to file this notice in a limited civil case.
 Please read the information for appellants about filing a notice of appeal, starting on page 2 of this information sheet, if you are considering filing a cross-appeal.

-23 Is there a deadline to file a cross-appeal?
+23 Is there a deadline to file a crossappeal?